datatovalue/datatovalue-tools/functions.md

 Argument | Data Type | Description
 --- | --- | ---
-project_id | STRING | The project ID in which table are located. region | STRING | The project ID in which table are located. dataset_names | ARRAY<STRING> | REQUIRED Dataset names in which tables are located.
+project_id | STRING | The project ID in which table are located.
+`region` | STRING | The project ID in which table are located.
+`dataset_names` | ARRAY<STRING> | REQUIRED Dataset names in which tables are located.
 This argument supports LIKE matching using the '%' wildcard.
-NULL or empty array will result in a null query. column_names | ARRAY<STRING> | Column names to include.
+NULL or empty array will result in a null query.
+`column_names` | ARRAY<STRING> | Column names to include.
 This argument supports LIKE matching using the '%' wildcard.
-NULL or empty array will result in all columns being returned. rounding_digits | INT64 | The number of decimal places to which the result will be rounded.
+NULL or empty array will result in all columns being returned.
+`rounding_digits` | INT64 | The number of decimal places to which the result will be rounded.
 NULL value will default to 0 decimal places.)

-Note that the result of theis query is another SQL query, which must be executed to obtain the final result.
+Note that the result of this query is another SQL query, which must be executed to obtain the final result.

 ```sql
 DECLARE project_id, region, query STRING;